• A celebration of learning

 2500 students

-* Top teams in regional or online rounds will be invited to the Global Round.
+* Top teams in regional rounds will be invited to the Global Round.

 Themes and Subjects